Professor of Geoinformatics, PhD

 olle.jarv[at]helsinki.fi

-Assistant Professor of English Language and Digital Humanities (tenure track), PhD
+Professor of English Language and Digital Humanities, PhD

-Tuomo holds a PhD in English philology (2014) from the University of Helsinki.
-His research focuses on the multimodality of human communication, that is, how natural language and various forms of visual communication interact and cooperate with each other in different communicative situations.
-In addition to authoring several journal articles and book chapters, he has published two monographs on multimodality, entitled The Structure of Multimodal Documents (Routledge, 2015) and Multimodality: Foundations, Research and Analysis (De Gruyter, 2017, with John A. Bateman and Janina Wildfeuer).
+Tuomo holds a PhD in English Philology (2014) from the University of Helsinki.
+His research focuses on multimodality, that is, how human communication relies on intentional combinations of multiple ‘modes’ of expression.
+He has published two monographs on multimodality, entitled The Structure of Multimodal Documents (Routledge, 2015) and Multimodality: Foundations, Research and Analysis (De Gruyter, 2017, with John A. Bateman and Janina Wildfeuer).
+Tuomo is also interested in urban multilingualism and linguistic landscapes, which he has studied using social media and register data at the Digital Geography Lab.
+He has also developed computational approaches to analysing social media data using natural language processing, computer vision and machine learning.

 Before joining the Digital Geography Lab in 2017 on a personal grant from the Finnish Cultural Foundation, Tuomo worked as a postdoctoral researcher at the Centre for Applied Language Studies at the University of Jyväskylä.
-As of 2018, Tuomo is Assistant Professor of English Language and Digital Humanities at the Department of Languages.
+Since 2018, Tuomo worked as an Associate Professor in English Language and Digital Humanities at the Department of Languages.
+Tuomo received full professorship in 2024 and, alongside his work with DGL, heads the

 tuomo.hiippala[at]helsinki.fi